Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Numerical Results

-Using the above-described parameter choices, we examine the convergence of FGMRES preconditioned with the monolithic AMG-based preconditioners and compare them against the \cMuzawa{} preconditioner for a range of problems and problem sizes.
-First consider the preconditioner based on the \ptwopone{} AMG grid hierarchy, \cMh{}.
-For most problems, the \cMh{} preconditioner exhibits a slight growth in the iteration count as the problems are refined.
-We next evaluate the defect-correction (DC) approach based on the \isoptwopone{} discretization.
-Notice that \cMphHO{}, which effectively replaces the coarse grids of the \cMh{} hierarchy with an AMG hierarchy based on $K_1$, converges in 1--3 fewer iterations than the solvers based on \cMh{}.
+Using the above-described parameter choices, we examine the convergence of FGMRES preconditioned with the monolithic AMG-based preconditioners based on Vanka relaxation and compare them against the \cMBTP{} preconditioner for a range of problems in~\cref{fig:th_results}.
+For most problems, the \cMh{} preconditioner (based on the \ptwopone{} AMG hierarchy) exhibits a slight growth in the iteration count as the problems are refined.
+Similar slight growth is seen for the defect-correction (DC) approach based on the \isoptwopone{} discretization; however, \cMphHO{}, which effectively replaces the coarse grids of the \cMh{} hierarchy with an AMG hierarchy based on $K_1$, consistently converges in 1--3 fewer iterations than \cMh{}.
 Since the \cMphHO{} coarse grids are sparser than those of \cMh{}, the relative cost of the solution is slightly cheaper, as can be seen in the timing rows of~\cref{fig:th_results}.
 However, the solution times are similar for \cMh{} and \cMphHO{}, because the relaxation cost at the finest level dominates the time to solution.
 For \cMphLO{}, relaxation on the $K_0$ system is skipped and replaced by relaxation on the $K_1$ system.
 The convergence of \cMphLO{} suffers for all problem types, as seen in the top row of~\cref{fig:th_results}.
 Despite having a lower cost per iteration than \cMh{}, the increase in the iteration count makes \cMphLO{} less computationally effective than \cMphHO{} and \cMh{}.
 This effect is particularly drastic for 3D problems, which can be seen in the last two columns of~\cref{fig:th_results}.
 Although the solver based on \cMphHLO{} converges in the fewest number of iterations for most problems, doubling the number of relaxation sweeps on fine grids (relaxing on both $K_0$ and $K_1$) results in significantly longer times to solution than for the \cMh{} approach.
 However, the relative difference in timing between \cMphHLO{} and \cMh{} appears to diminish with larger problem sizes.

 The convergence and timing results in~\cref{fig:th_results}, especially for \cMphLO{} and \cMphHO{}, show conclusively that relaxation on the original problem ($K_0$) should not be skipped when designing a defect-correction type AMG preconditioner.
 Additional relaxation on the $K_1$ system may improve convergence further but at a higher computational cost.
 This conclusion is supported by the results from a GMG-based defect-correction approach published in~\cite{voronin2021low}.